codexfelis/oratio/src/content/docs/what-is/github.md

 your thesis in a Markdown file, anything that is sort of vaguely text-based can happily live on GitHub.

+On a technical level, GitHub is a remote host for [git](https://git-scm.com/book/) repositories (among a bunch of other features).
+This means you can do `git`-related things like making and rolling back changes to your code in commits, as well as GitHub-specific things like making a **pull request** (PR) to ask for feedback and revisions before merging a branch or fork.
-On a technical level, GitHub is a remote host for [git](https://git-scm.com/book/) repositories (among a bunch of other features), but unless you already know or want to dig into `git`, it does a really good job of hiding that complexity from you when you just want to get stuff done.
+Unless you already know or want to dig into `git`, GitHub does a really good job of hiding that complexity from you when you just want to get stuff done.

 There's one key piece of terminology that comes up with GitHub, and can be a bit confusing.
 A **repository** or **repo** is a bunch of code collected together in some kind of project.
-This maps to a `git` repository, and to the web address you see on GitHub - these are always of the format `https://github.com/<OWNER>/<REPOSITORY>`.
+This maps to a directory (or folder) on your computer, a `git` repository, and to the web address you see on GitHub.
+GitHub repository URLs are always of the format `https://github.com/<OWNER>/<REPOSITORY>`.
 Repositories can be public (anyone can see them), or private (only specified people can see them).